 Consider some of the following scenarios:

 In some cases, the relationship you have with your high maintenance parent can go past exasperation and annoyance.
 It may significantly impact your mental health, as well as interpersonal relationships and your sense of self-control.
-An example of such a loss is when a negative phone conversation with your father interrupt your workday.
+An example of such a loss is when a negative phone conversation with your father interrupts your workday.
 How do you feel afterward?
 Chances are, it’s hard to concentrate or get work done, or even relax later with a video game or family time.
 When your mother drops by unannounced, do you feel invaded upon or dread anticipating when she may spontaneously show up?
 Losing control over your boundaries due to the unrealistic expectations of your parent is unnerving.
 Furthermore, when boundary setting is disrespected and starts to feel daunting and unmanageable, other relationships will also be negatively impacted.

 In high maintenance relationships, the most practical action for personal self-preservation is to remove that person from your life.
 But when it comes to your parent, that concept may not be desirable or realistic.
 Your parent may not be aware that their controlling behavior is contributing to you avoiding and/or resenting them.
-In communicating your grievances with your parent, a kind but firm approach may bring it to their attention and may be the best route for helping them realize the severity of their self-absorbed behaviors.
+In communicating your grievances with your parent, a kind but firm approach, regarding boundaries, may bring it to their attention and may be the best route for helping them realize the severity of their self-absorbed behaviors.
 However, if your parent is intentionally causing chaos and confusion in your life, you may have to be the adult in the room to model responsible behavior for him/her.
 It’s crucial to lay down your defined ground rules for maintaining boundaries in the relationship and the consequences if your boundaries are not respected.

 Accepting the responsibility of becoming a parent redefines our self-image and becomes an intricate part of our identity.
 If you’re a parent, you might be able to understand where your own parents’ heart is…desiring more time with their adult child and cherishing those moments when you were young and needed them.
 But you are an adult now and that fact must be reaffirmed with a high maintenance parent at every interaction.
 Appropriate interactions with a parent should not make one feel unlovable or inadequate, or as though you are incapable of managing your life: but rather, an expression of mutual respect, interchanges of kindness, and supportive behavior.
 In truth, you are uniquely different from your parent, and very capable of having a kind and loving adult child/parent connection especially during a difficult conversation or confrontation, however, it takes two to accomplish this.
 Your role in this dialogue is to model appropriate behavior that is positive and affirming, but also firmly rooted in respecting yourself with the goal of evolvement from an unhealthy adult child/parent dynamic that has kept you bound to obligations that no longer serve the relationship.